KEMET in Space

 After the Soviets claimed first satellite and first man in space, President John F. Kennedy promised the U.S. would be the first country to put a man on the moon.
 That launched the Apollo space program, and the goal was met on July 20, 1969.
 KEMET has been a part of the U.S. space movement with every major milestone starting with tantalum capacitors in the early 1960s, using hermetically sealed and wet tantalums.
 KEMET was also instrumental in developing technologies for the preceding Mercury and Gemini programs.

 KEMET is a favored capacitor supplier of space programs because of our quality and confidence in performance.
-We share a long history with Honeywell Space.
-Their thrust control and electronic control units are on every major program launch since the 1960s and KEMET has been a key supplier to their success.
-In addition, Lockheed Martin, Raytheon, Northrop Grumman (Orbital ATK), Harris, and Boeing have all partnered with KEMET for High Reliability Capacitors to continue their successful launch platforms, flight vehicles, and orbital systems.
+We share a long history with trusted partners of NASA.
+KEMET has been a key supplier to their success.
+In addition, aviation partners such as Boeing, among others, have partnered with KEMET for High Reliability Capacitors to continue their success.

-As we move into the future, KEMET continues to work closely with new companies like SpaceX (founded in 2002), on the next generation of reusable launch rockets.
-SpaceX became the fastest growing launch provider in the world in a very short span of time.
-With partners like these, KEMET is taking what the industry learned in 50 years and advancing by allowing newer technologies and ideas to move to the forefront faster while maintaining a high-level of confidence and exceeding customer expectations.
+As we move into the future, KEMET continues to work closely with companies on the next generation of reusable launch rockets.
+With trusted partners, KEMET is taking what the industry learned in 50 years and advancing by allowing newer technologies and ideas to move to the forefront faster while maintaining a high-level of confidence and exceeding customer expectations.